sailajaVelampati/JSLearning/ReadMe.txt

 Cohesion: measures what the modules does.
 Instead of addressing many different concerns, a highly cohesive module focus on a single purpose or responsibility.

-Dependency injection:
+Dependency injection: design pattern allows us to loosely couple the code.
-MVC:

-Inversion of Control:
+Inversion of Control: prograsming style where framework controls the program flow with the help of DI.

-version control:is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+version control tools:is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 Eg: SVN, Git

 functions and this Quiz: copy all the functions form the MSDN examples

+ES6 concepts:

+version control in javascrit:

+sets:

+splat:

+fat arrow:

+const:

+let:

+ES6 ends.

 oops concepts:
     >Method Overloading : methodOverloading.js